mattcen/2023-07-teach-kids-webdev/slides.md

 - I'm Matt (they/them)
 - Find me by handle, M A T T C E N
-- Post about talk using #FOSSY and #TeachKidsWebDev
+- Post about talk using #nbpy and #TeachKidsWebDev
 - Slides available on GitHub: https://github.com/mattcen/2023-07-teach-kids-webdev

 ---